 The New England Lyman Group, also known as NELG, has members who regularly use and enjoy their boats.
 Many members do their own boat maintenance and restoration.
-Founded in and purpose of promoting the use of Lyman boats, the NELG also supports activities that promote youth involvement and interest in wooden boat building, repair, and maintenance.
+Founded in 1999 with the mission and purpose of promoting the use of Lyman boats, the NELG also supports activities that promote youth involvement and interest in wooden boat building, repair, and maintenance.
 The NELG is a 503(c) charitable organization and we make regular donations to the NH Boat Museum, The Landing School and Lowell's Boat Shop to benefit wooden boat programs for young people.
-For more information, see our Web site NewEnglandLyman-Group.com or our FB page.
-You can also email mailto:NEL-Gevents@gmail.com or call Betsy Bryant at 603 591-5176 with any ques- Community Arts Fund supports youth art in region WOLFEBORO - Each year, the Governor Wentworth Arts Council provides funding to promote the arts across disciplines within the Eastern Lakes Region.
-The Community Arts Fund is open to all artists and organizations within the area of the Governor Wentworth School District.
-For 2023, the Governor Wentworth Arts Council is proud to support two local youth art projects.
+For more information, see our Web site New E n g l a n d L y m a n -Group.com or check our FB page.
+You can also email mailto:NEL-Gevents@gmail.com or call Betsy Bryant at 603 591-5176 with any questions.
+Community Arts Fund supports youth art in region WOLFEBORO - Each year, the Governor Wentworth Arts Council provides funding to promote the arts across disciplines within the Eastern Lakes Region.
+The Community Arts Fund is open to all artists and organizations within the area of the Governor Wentworth School District. toste of feeloo been ste patrick's Day in Leeland next year!
+St. Patrick's Day 2024 For 2023, the Governor Wentworth Arts Council is proud to support two local youth art projects.
 Kingswood Theater will utilize funding to support the acquisition of a dance instructor for choreography for 2023 choreography development.
 This self-funded High School theater program provides performing arts education and experiences to students in Grades 7-12.
 Choreography this year will include dance styles from the 1930's and the Renaissance for the spring as well as traditional musical theater dance in the fall.
 The Kingswood Youth Center will utilize funding to support the creation of a traveling mural.
 The mural will reflect messages of the environment and sustainability through thoughtful youth-led symbols created on each panel.
-The mural will find a "home base" at the Wolfeboro Public Library between traveling to the Kingswood Youth Center and other interested organizations.
-The Community Arts Fund is closed for 2023 (all funds have been allocated).
-Information on future funding can be found at governorwentworthartscouncil.org.
+The mural will find a "home base" at the Wolfeboro Public Library between traveling to the Kingswood Youth Center and other inter-